oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-developer.md

     ![App Builder](./images/run-demo-projects-app.png " ")

-2. In the navigation menu, click **Projects Tasks**.
-To customize this interactive grid for your end users, in the Developer Toolbar, click **Page 4**.
+2. In the navigation menu, click Projects Tasks.
+In the Developer Toolbar, click Page 4 to customize this interactive grid for your end users.

     ![Edit Page 4](./images/click-page.png " ")

-3. Add the following column group headers to the interactive grid as:
+3. Add the following column group headers to the interactive grid:

     - **Project Breakdown**: Project, Task_Name columns